 Boarding the train

-Turn up at the station with time to spare before your train leaves.
-All luggage has to be passed through x-ray machines at the station entrance to check for dangerous goods such as firecrackers.
-You then need to work out which platform your train leaves from – most stations have electronic departure boards in Chinese, or you can show your ticket to station staff who will point you in the right direction.
-Passengers are not allowed onto the platform until the train is in and ready to leave, which can result in some mighty stampedes out of the crowded waiting rooms when the gates open.
+Turn up at the station with at least 30min to spare before your train leaves.
+You’ll need to show your passport and ticket to be allowed into the station; all luggage is then x-rayed to check for dangerous goods such as firecrackers.
+You next need to work out which platform your train leaves from – most stations have electronic departure boards in Chinese (high-speed stations have dual-language boards), or you can show your ticket to station staff who will point you in the right direction.
+Passengers are not allowed onto the platform until the train is almost in, which can result in some mighty stampedes out of the crowded waiting rooms when the gates open.
 Carriages are numbered on the outside, and your ticket is checked by a guard as you board.
 Once on the train, you can upgrade any ticket at the controller’s booth, in the hard-seat carriage next to the restaurant car (usually #8), where you can sign up for beds or seats as they become available.

 By bus and minibus

-Buses go everywhere that trains go, and well beyond, usually more frequently and occasionally faster.
-Finding the departure point isn’t always easy though; even small places can have multiple bus stations, generally located on the side of town in which traffic is heading.
+Buses go everywhere that trains go, and well beyond, usually more frequently but more slowly.
+Finding the departure point isn’t always easy though; even small hamlets can have multiple bus stations, generally located on the side of town in which traffic is heading.

 Downsides to bus travel include drivers who spend the journey chatting on their mobile phone or coast downhill in neutral, with the engine off; and the fact that vehicles are obliged to use the horn before overtaking anything – earplugs are recommended.
 Roadworks are a near-certainty too, as highways are continually being repaired, upgraded or replaced; in 2010, a 100km-long jam on the Tibet–Beijing highway, blamed on roadworks, took nine days to clear.